1,000+ Opportunities

 Title II Grant Frequently Asked Questions Commonly asked questions about the Title II grant program and use of Title II funds.
 Any parent may elect to provide home instruction for his or her school-age child in lieu of school attendance.
 A parent or guardian may provide a notice of intent to provide home instruction with these forms.

-Based on current listing details, eligibility includes: Virginia school divisions.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Virginia school divisions.
+Confirm the full requirements in the official notice before applying.